I had not heard of pilonidal cysts before my 18-year-old son developed one. I want to share his experience and how he got it removed.

 My son started to complain about his buttocks hurting, so I told him he probably had a pimple or something, and it would go away.
 I hadn't looked because I don't regularly look at my 18-year-old son's buttocks—haven't seen it since he was six or so.

 After a week went by, he woke up with blood and pus everywhere—I had to take a look.
 What I saw stunned me.
 I don't think I can really explain my thoughts as to what I was looking at.
 After I got it cleaned up, I was met with the most shocking thing I do believe I have ever seen, and I don't mean it in pictures.
 This was real life.

 My son had two small holes in his skin.
 There was no flesh of any kind within the holes.
 And they were deep.
 My jaws dropped, and I think I muttered, "Oh my God."
 I was looking into darkness, which I later learned was a cavity left by the cyst.
 I need to say it again: "Oh my God."
-Many thoughts ran through my mind; among them—flesh-eating virus.
-Now my heart was pounding and my stomach was lurching.
+Many thoughts ran through my mind; among them—a flesh-eating virus.
+Now my heart was pounding, and my stomach was lurching.